Pride and tears after elimination against Spain

 "Time to move mountains": The message from the Swiss fans ahead of the quarter-final against Spain in Bern was as clear as Pia Sundhage's match plan.
 The aim was nothing less than to advance to the semi-finals.
 The fact that the SFA team would have had to overcome the biggest possible hurdle with the world champions - no problem.
 After all, you can only achieve great things if you think big.

 But all the wishful thinking did not help the Swiss women achieve the desired result.
-They didn't bring the favorites to the brink of defeat, but they did get the crowd behind them with another self-sacrificing performance.
+Although they didn't bring the favorites to the brink of defeat, they did get the crowd behind them with another self-sacrificing performance.
 They challenged the favorites so much that one or two of the Iberians began to despair after around an hour.

 "We made it difficult for them for a long time and kept a clean sheet for a long time," said Lia Wälti.
 "Unfortunately, we couldn't do more today.
 Sometimes you just have to take your hat off: We lost to the best team in the world.
 A 0:2 against the world champions - I think you can leave the stadium with your head held high."
 Of course it's sad that the tournament is now over.
 "But I'm just very proud.
 I couldn't shed any tears of disappointment because we did everything we could."